 As I discussed earlier, Analytics is highly quantitative in nature.
-Here we will discuss about the importance of Key Performance Indicators and how does KPIs help in measuring the organization’s performance and in analytics.
+In this blog, we will discuss about the importance of Key Performance Indicators and how does KPIs help in measuring the organization’s performance and analytics.

 Key Performance Indicators are a business metric used to evaluate factors that are important to the success of an organization.
 KPIs can differ as per the business functions.
 It can also vary between companies and industries, depending on the priorities and the performance criteria.

 If any organization wants to talk about performance measurement framework, we cannot ignore the work done by Dr Robert Kaplan and David Norton who developed a performance measurement framework that added a strategic value to the organization.

 Measuring the business critical key performance indicators helps organization know where they stand in terms of market share, profitability etc. This could also lead the organization to identify where the problem lies and solve it accordingly by optimizing the key performance indicators.

 Very often managers concentrate on measuring results, outputs and outcomes.
 Because they are easy to measure and they are accurate.
 If a manager wants to know how many customers have visited the shop or how many sales have been made today, he will simply count them.
 However, if a manager wants to increase the sales or reduce the number of customers calling the customer care, the manager has to measure the right metric to optimise the business outcomes.
 The combination of Lag or Lead Indicators helps to optimise the business outcomes.